ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

 Connecting to Mission Planner's SITL
 ------------------------------------

+.. note:: On many older, yet Windows 10 compatible PCs, there may not be sufficient processing power to smoothly run the Mission Planner SITL simultaneously.
+See the next section on Dual PC setups, if you already have a Linux PC to split the processing loads.

 - On Config/Tuning, Planner set the Layout drop-down to "Advanced"
 - On the top menu bar, select Simulation
 - From the "Model" drop-down, select "flightaxis" and push the Multirotor icon
 - on the Full Parameter List or Tree screens, on the right-side select realflight-quad and press load parameters

   .. image:: ../images/realflight-mp-sitl.jpg
     :target: ../_images/realflight-mp-sitl.jpg

-On the real-flight controller press the red "reset" button to reset the vehicle's attitude and position and initialise the connection with SITL.
+On the real-flight controller press the red "reset" button, or PC's space bar, to reset the vehicle's attitude and position and initialize the connection with SITL.

 - the message "FlightAxis Controller Device has been activated." should appear and the motors should become quieter

 If the vehicle's position is not reset, from within RealFlight: